kapawlak/temp_lab_host/Courses/345/3L/xlab2.md

 $$
 :::

-In [](Equation-tstat) $A$ and $B$ are both measurements that have been made and $\delta A$ and $\delta B$ are both uncertainties in $A$ and $B$ respectively.
+In [](#Equation-tstat) $A$ and $B$ are both measurements that have been made and $\delta A$ and $\delta B$ are uncertainties in $A$ and $B$ respectively.

 $t'$ gives us a more quantitative way to talk about the relationship of two measurements.

 ## Apparatus

-The apparatus is the same as the previous lab and can be shown in [](Figure-fullApparatus).
+The apparatus is the same as the previous lab and can be shown in [](#Figure-fullApparatus).
 For a review of how the apparatus works you can go to the apparatus section of the previous lab document.

 ## Pre-Lab

 :::Prelab
-**Before coming to lab** you will need to complete [](Exercise-sigfigs) and [](Exercise-procedure).
+**Before coming to lab** you will need to complete [](#Exercise-sigfigs) and [](#Exercise-procedure).
 This will be checked off by your TA when you get to class.

-Additionally please read the [Making a Good Table](?linkfile=references#part5) of the Reference Material.
+Additionally, please read the [Making a Good Table](?linkfile=references#part5) of the Reference Material.

-If you are unfamiliar with you work with equations in spreadhseets you should also read the [Working with a Spreadsheet](?linkfile=references#part6) part of the Reference Material.
+If you are unfamiliar with working with equations in spreadhseets, you should also read the [Working with a Spreadsheet](?linkfile=references#part6) part of the Reference Material.
 :::

 :::Note
-From now on you will be expected to report your values with the correct sig figs and present your in a readable and understandable format.
+From now on you will be expected to report your values with the correct sig figs and present your tables in a readable and understandable format.

 Improper sig figs or poor table formatting will result in a loss of points.
 :::